darklife/darkriscv/README.md

 *DarkRISCV* softcore started as an proof of concept for the opensource RISC-V instruction set.

+Although the code is small and crude when compared with other RISC-V implementations, the *DarkRISCV* has lots of impressive features:

+- implements most of the RISC-V RV32E instruction set
+- implements most of the RISC-V RV32I instruction set (missing csr*, e* and fence*)
+- works up to 220MHz in a kintex-7 and up to 100MHz in a cheap spartan-6
+- can sustain 1 clock per instruction most of time
+- flexible harvard architecture (easy to integrate a cache controller)
+- works fine in a real xilinx, altera and lattice FPGAs
+- works fine with gcc 9.0.0 for RISC-V (no patches required!)
+- uses between 1000-1500LUTs (core only with LUT6 technology, depending of enabled features)
+- optional RV32E support (works better with LUT4 FPGAs)
+- optional 16x16-bit MAC instruction (for digital signal processing)
+- optional coarse-grained multi-threading (MT)
+- no interlock between pipeline stages!
+- BSD license: can be used anywhere with no restrictions!

+Some extra features are planned for the furure or under development:

+- interrupt controller (under tests)
+- cache controller (under tests)
+- gpio and timer (under tests)
+- sdram controller w/ data scrambler
+- branch predictor (under tests)
+- ethernet controller (GbE)
+- multi-processing (SMP)
+- network on chip (NoC)
+- rv64i support (not so easy as it appears...)
+- dynamic bus sizing and big-endian support
+- user/supervisor modes
+- debug support
+- misaligned memory access
+- bridge for 8/16/32-bit buses

+And much other features!

+Feel free to make suggestions and good hacking! o/

+## History

 The initial concept was based in my other early 16-bit RISC processors and composed by a simplified two stage pipeline, where a instruction is fetch from a instruction memory in the first clock and then the instruction is